 The solution, of course, is honest communication.
 If you and your husband can acknowledge your feelings to yourselves and then discuss them in open conversation, we suspect that the cloud hanging over your marriage may begin to disperse.
 This can be a valuable learning experience for both of you – so valuable, in fact, that you may eventually find yourselves looking back on this period as a crucial turning point in your relationship.
 The key is to get the streams of candid self-disclosure flowing.

 If you find it hard to talk with your spouse about this subject, we'd strongly recommend that the two of you seek professional counseling.
+Call us.
 Our staff would be happy to provide you with referrals to qualified marriage and family therapists in your area who specialize in the area or marital communication.
-You can contact our Counseling Department at this number.

 Keeping Romance Alive